ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 Complete the following prerequisites:

-1. **IBM Cloud account**: Ensure that you have an IBM Cloud account, [Sign up for IBM Cloud](https://cloud.ibm.com/registration) if needed.
+1. **Create an IBM Cloud accoun**: Ensure that you have an IBM Cloud account, [Sign up for IBM Cloud](https://cloud.ibm.com/registration) if needed.
-2. **IAM setup**: Configure Identity and Access Management (IAM) roles.
+2. **Configure IAM access**: Configure Identity and Access Management (IAM) roles.
 See [Managing DR Automation (IAM)](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage).
-3. **SSH keys or Secret Manager**: Generate a public and private SSH key or choose a **Public SSH key** from the Secrets Manager.
+3. **Set up SSH keys or Secrets Manager**: Generate a public and private SSH key or choose a **Public SSH key** from the Secrets Manager.
 For details, see [Adding an SSH key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).

-4. **Plan infrastructure**: Define your DR requirements and estimate costs by using the [DR Automation Estimate pricing tool](https://cloud.ibm.com/estimator).
+4. **Plan your infrastructure**: Define your DR requirements and estimate costs by using the [DR Automation Estimate pricing tool](https://cloud.ibm.com/estimator).

 ## Lifecycle of Power Virtual Server DR Automation
 {: #lpvsdrauto}